cotishq/kronos/README.md

 # Kronos

-A distributed event processing pipeline built in Go — gRPC ingestion, Kafka fan-out, multiple consumers, deployed on Kubernetes with full observability as code.
+A distributed event processing pipeline built in Go - gRPC ingestion, Kafka fan-out, multiple consumers, deployed on Kubernetes with full observability as code.

-Built without AI assistance to develop genuine systems intuition.

 ## Architecture